Drivers urged to be alert during deer mating season

 Whatever you do, try not to swerve, she said.
 Honk your horn and hit the brakes.
 Swerving can cause your vehicle to roll over or get hit by oncoming traffic.

 If a crash seems inevitable, don't look at the deer.
-If you look at the deer, you are much more likely to hit the deer.
+If you look at deer, you are much more likely to hit them.
 Look where you want your vehicle to go.

 Brake firmly and quickly.